-Italy's export propensity and performance is being held back by the bias in the country's firm demography towards small firms with low productivity.
+The demography of exporting firms is biased towards those with low export propensity.
 Aggregating firm-level data, Graph 2.2.7 shows that average export propensity (17) is close or above 50 % in five manufacturing sectors (i.e. leather and related products, machinery and equipment, other transport equipment, other manufacturing, and pharmaceutical), meaning that half or slightly more of the total output of these sectors is sold abroad.
 In addition, the graph shows that the distribution of firms' export propensity is wide in almost all sectors.
 In particular, the export propensity of the median is on average 30 percentage points lower than that of the third quartile.
 This suggests that there is room to increase exports at the intensive margins in all manufacturing sectors.

 Italy's export propensity and performance is being held back by the bias in the country's firm demography towards small firms with low productivity.
-Italy's firm demography is characterised by a concentration of very small firms: in 2012, 99.9 % of Italian firms were small and medium-sized enterprises (up to 250 employees), whereas the share of micro-firms (up to nine employees) was 95.2 % of all companies.
+Italy's firm demography characterised by a high concentration of very small firms: in 2012, 99.9 % of Italian firms were small and medium-sized enterprises (up to employees), whereas the share of micro-firms (up to nine employees) was 95.2 % of all companies.
 Micro-firms' labour productivity is however significantly below the firm average (Graph 2.2.8).
 The literature suggests a strong positive correlation between firm size, productivity and export capacity and performance, with a presence in geographically more distant markets requiring a higher level of efficiency.
 Consequently, the dominant presence in Italy of very small firms with low productivity is holding back an increase in the country's export propensity.
 This is reflected by the fact that Italian export propensity at firm level is clearly negatively correlated with firm's size (Graph 2.2.9).